Japan to Resume UNRWA Funding

 - Русский

-Tokyo, March 29 (Jiji Press)--The Japanese government is in the final stage of preparations to resume its funding for the U.N.
+Tokyo, April 2 (Jiji Press)--The Japanese government said Tuesday that it will resume its funding for the U.N.
 Relief and Works Agency for Palestine Refugees, or UNRWA.

 [Copyright The Jiji Press, Ltd.]